Canon 6D Exposure

 ACR Converted RAW

-Our laboratory resolution chart shows strong detail with distinct line patterns down to about 2,400 lines per picture height horizontally and to about the same resolution vertically from in-camera JPEGs.
+Our laboratory resolution chart shows strong detail with distinct line patterns to just over 2,400 lines per picture height horizontally and to about 2,400 lines vertically from in-camera JPEGs.
 Extinction of the pattern occurred just past 3,400 lines horizontally and vertically.
 Adobe Camera Raw converted .CR2 files show slightly higher resolution than the in-camera JPEGs, perhaps 100 lines more in both directions, but complete extinction of the pattern was extended to the limits of the chart in the horizontal direction, and to about 3,800 lines in the vertical direction.
 While ACR was able to extract a bit more detail, it also produced more color moiré than JPEGs from the camera, though that's not unusual.
 Use these numbers to compare with other cameras of similar resolution, or use them to see just what higher resolution can mean in terms of potential detail.

 Sharpness & Detail